mkermani144/docs/samba/quota.md

  quotacheck -cug /hard
  ```
 This will create two files, `aquota.user` and `aquota.group`, in your hard mount point.
-3. Assign quotas to the users:
+3. Assign quotas for the users:

  ```
  setquota <uid> <soft-limit> <hard-limit> 0 0 <mnt-pnt>
  ```
  For example, you can give `FooBar123` 10M of quota by running the following command:

  ```
  setquota 3000012 10M 10M 0 0 /hard
  ```
 (You can get more info about soft and hard limits in resource pages.)
 4. Enable quotas:

  ```
  quotaon -av
  ```